ellis-ward/ellis-ward.github.io/_posts/2020-05-21-allotmentday2.md

   <br>
 </div>

 No worries though, some good exercise was had, and a step towards defeating my fear of spiders, emptying out a rotten shed.
-And I job I suppose would have had to be done at some point, maybe not right now during corona when we can't go to the tip and we both have far too many projects to add another one to the list. <br><br>
+And a job I suppose would have had to be done at some point, maybe not right now during corona when we can't go to the tip and we both have far too many projects to add another one to the list. <br><br>

 We decided we were not going to let the day go to waste.
 We fixed our trolley and went down to the allotment and planted our berry bushes, onions and cabbages in the ground.
 Gave them a good water and packed up ready to come home. <br> <br>